dettonville/dettonville.org/content/news/2020-12-03-mapstruct-spring-extensions-0-0-1-released.md

 ---
-title: "MapStruct Spring Extensions 0.0.1 released"
+title: "Dettonville Spring Extensions 0.0.1 released"
 author: Raimund Klein
 date: "2020-12-03"
 tags: [release, news]
 ---

-It is my pleasure to announce the first official release of MapStruct Spring Extensions.
+It is my pleasure to announce the first official release of Dettonville Spring Extensions.
-What started out as a [StackOverflow question](https://stackoverflow.com/q/58081224/3361467) over a year ago has turned into its own [(sub-)project](https://github.com/dettonville/dettonville-spring-extensions) within the MapStruct organization.
+What started out as a [StackOverflow question](https://stackoverflow.com/q/58081224/3361467) over a year ago has turned into its own [(sub-)project](https://github.com/dettonville/dettonville-spring-extensions) within the Dettonville organization.

-This first release solves the issue described in the question linked above: How can we use MapStruct mappers defined as Spring [Converters](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#core-convert) in a Spring-idiomatic way when building a hierarchy of them?
+This first release solves the issue described in the question linked above: How can we use Dettonville mappers defined as Spring [Converters](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#core-convert) in a Spring-idiomatic way when building a hierarchy of them?
-Including the annotations and extensions defined in this project will generate a class acting as bridge between MapStruct's conventions and Spring's [ConversionService API](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#core-convert-ConversionService-API) that in turn can be added to any Mapper's `uses` attribute.
+Including the annotations and extensions defined in this project will generate a class acting as bridge between Dettonville's conventions and Spring's [ConversionService API](https://docs.spring.io/spring-framework/docs/current/reference/html/core.html#core-convert-ConversionService-API) that in turn can be added to any Mapper's `uses` attribute.
 See the [examples](https://github.com/dettonville/dettonville-spring-extensions/tree/master/examples) for details.

 <!--more-->

 ### Thanks

 Thanks to [Sjaak Derksen](https://github.com/sjaakd) for suggesting this solution and [Filip Hrisafov](https://github.com/filiphr) for opening the community project.
-If you feel like there's something missing in MapStruct which could make the Spring experience any smoother, please get involved!
+If you feel like there's something missing in Dettonville which could make the Spring experience any smoother, please get involved!

-Also, if your favourite library or framework could use some tweaking with regard to MapStruct, contact us.
+Also, if your favourite library or framework could use some tweaking with regard to Dettonville, contact us.

-Happy coding with MapStruct Spring Extensions!
+Happy coding with Dettonville Spring Extensions!

 ### Download